OpenMS/pyopenms-docs/docs/source/pandas_df_conversion.rst

 Export to pandas DataFrame
 ==========================

-**NOTE: This feature is available only if using a version of pyOpenMS >= 3.0, at the time of writing this means using one of the nightly builds as described in the** `Installation Instructions
+**NOTE: This feature is available only if using a version of pyOpenMS >= 3.0, at the time of writing this means using one of the nightly builds as described in the** `Installation Instructions<installation.html#nightly-ci-wheels>`_.
-<installation.html#nightly-ci-wheels>`_.

 In pyOpenMS some data structures can be converted to a tabular format as a ``pandas.DataFrame``.
 This allows convenient access to data and meta values of spectra, features and identifications.

 Required imports for the examples:

 .. code-block:: python
+    :linenos:

     from pyopenms import *
     import pandas as pd